kimmy130507/godot-mod-overhaul-system/docs/ModAuthorGuide/WorkspaceSDK.md

 ## Core Class: `GodotBridge`

 The `GodotBridge` class (`gmos.core.sdk`) coordinates the lifecycle of a modding workspace.
-It handles decompilation via GDRE Tools, manages the Godot Editor process, and performs smart diffing to generate patches.
+It handles extraction, decompilation via GDRE Tools, and smart diffing to generate patches.

 ### 1. Initialization